 The City’s yard waste recycling process begins with source-separated yard waste brought to our five convenient brush site locations by you, the resident.
 Next, the City processes the yard waste into mulch.
 Mulch benefits the soil by providing nutrients, suppressing weed growth, and reducing water usage.
 In following Florida Best Management Practices as set forth in “Recycling Yard Trash: Best Management Practices Manual for Florida,” the City’s mulch products are free of weed seeds, plant pathogens, and harmful insects.

 The city offers several different mulch products, either free or for a nominal cost.
 All are available for delivery.

 Waste Reduction Tips

-St. Petersburg residents throw away 7 lbs per day (per capita number including commercial and brush), that’s 320,000 tons per year.
+St. Petersburg residents throw away 7 lbs of waste per day (per capita number including commercial and brush), that’s 320,000 tons per year.

 Avoid waste, save money, and protect our environment:

 - Food storage and waste prevention tips.
 It's not only good for the environment, but it can also save you money!
 BigOven will find you recipes based on the ingredients you enter in the search box.